samssi/maggots/docs/notes.md

 OpenGL ES - Android

+# Andoroid coordinate system

+* Counter clockwise is the usual way of reading the coordinates
+* Float based
+* Maximum coordinates of the system on 2D plane (corners)
+    * -1.0, -1.0
+    * -1.0, 1,0
+    * 1.0, 1.0
+    * 1.0, -1.0

+Vertex Shader -
+Fragment Shader - textures.
+# Program

+* An OpenGL ES object that contains the shaders you want to use for drawing one or more shapes

+# The Graphics pipeline

+# Vertex Shaders

+* OpenGL ES graphics code for rendering the vertices of a shape

+# Shape Assembly

+# Rasterization

+# Fragment shader

+* OpenGL ES code for rendering the face of a shape with colors

 # Projection

 * Calculation which adjusts the coordinates based on width and height of the GLSurfaceView